dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 ### \@section

+*This scenario only applies to MVC views and Razor Pages (.cshtml).*

-The `@section` directive is used in conjunction with the [layout](xref:mvc/views/layout) to enable pages or views to render content in different parts of the HTML page.
+The `@section` directive is used in conjunction with [layouts](xref:mvc/views/layout) to enable pages or views to render content in different parts of the HTML page.
 For more information, see <xref:mvc/views/layout>.

 ### \@using